OSOceanAcoustics/echopype-examples/README.md

 The examples are written as exectuable Jupyter Notebooks that you can easily run and modify on locally on your own machine or on the cloud.

-### Quick glance via JupyterBook
+## See all examples via JupyterBook
-You can see all example notebooks at: https://osoceanacoustics.github.io/echopype-examples/
+All notebooks are rendered at: https://osoceanacoustics.github.io/echopype-examples/

 ## Run the notebooks locally on your computer